 You can see and edit report settings directly from this screen, if you want.
 To do so, select a report from the dropdown, then click the blue report link.
 The report opens in the report builder.
 DO NOT select a report set with matching criteria (filtering).
 Doing so means that you may not show some records that users expect to see in a list of related records.

 If you want the embedded report to display in Grid Edit mode, turn on the Editable checkbox.

-When you make the report editable, viewers can edit detail records the report contains directly on the master form.
-They can also add new records without navigating to a new screen (even if the master record has not yet been saved).
+When you make the report editable, viewers can edit child records the report contains directly on the parent form.
+They can also add new records without navigating to a new screen (even if the parent record has not yet been saved).
 Read more about enabling spreadsheet-style editing of an embedded report.

 An Embedded Grid Edit Report lets users edit and add records spreadsheet-style.

 mode when you merely display the parent record form.
 Like any other data-entry field on the form, embedded Grid Edit

 reports are only editable when you're editing or adding a parent record.